usnistgov/xslt3-functions/ixml/readme.md

 ## iXML setup

-The Invisible XML Library is made available to an XSLT engine such as Saxon as an extension function library.
+To support Invisible XML (iXML), libraries from NineML can be made available to an XSLT engine such as Saxon as an extension function library.
+NineML, a set of Invisible XML tools by Norm Walsh, is documented at http://nineml.org.
+It is selected here because of platform compatibility with Saxon.

 Setting up the extension will depend on the processing architecture, whether Ant, XProc, a Java application or calling Saxon directly from the command line.